Become a Peace Corps Volunteer

 - To help promote a better understanding of Americans on the part of the peoples served.

 - To help promote a better understanding of other peoples on the part of Americans.

 Make the Most of Your World

 There are opportunities for Peace Corps Volunteers to serve in over 60 countries living, learning and working with a community overseas for 27 months in the following program areas:

 Since 1961, approximately 260 Grand Valley State University alumni have served as Peace Corps Volunteers.
 Currently, GVSU has about 32 former students serving in the Peace Corps in countries across the world.

-Grand Valley State's Peace Corps Campus Recruiter serves as a resource for students and community members interested in volunteering in the Peace Corps.
-Carissa Patrone is available to answer any questions and to help you through the application process.
-Contact her directly by phone or email.
+Speak with a Regional Recruiter to learn more about the Peace Corps and discuss questions you may have.
+The local Peace Corps representative is available to answer any questions and to help you through the application process.
+Contact them directly by phone or email.